Travel Tax Deductions

 - Domestic Travel Allowances – These are travel allowances paid for travel that involves an overnight stay.
 Where the allowance is returned as assessable income, section 900-50 ITAA 97 states that an employee can claim a deduction for travel allowance expenses for travel within Australia without the need for substantiation if the Commissioner considers reasonable the total of the amounts claimed for travel covered by the allowance.
 If an amount is claimed that is more than the Commissioner’s reasonable travel amount, the whole amount must be substantiated.

 The Commissioner determines the rates for travel allowance expenses he considers reasonable for each year of income.
 They are published in a taxation determination issued each year.
-The current rates are in Taxation Determination 2017/19.

 For the travel allowance expenses to be considered for exception from substantiation, the relevant allowance must be paid for specific travel.
 A travel allowance that is paid to an employee irrespective of whether and how often work-related travel is undertaken, and/or whether an employee is required to sleep away from home or to incur expenditure on food and drink would not qualify.